 Donald holds a BS in Mathematics (1992) from University of Houston and an MS in Statistics (1998) from Texas A&M University.
 He taught calculus labs during his last year as an undergraduate, and (undergraduate) statistics classes for several years as a graduate student.
-Since 2001, he has been tutoring with House of Tutors.
+Since 2001, he has been tutoring with House of Tutors, and now HOFT Institute.
 He currently tutors most high school and college-level mathematics, from Algebra 2 up through calculus and statistics; He can also tutor various other college level mathematics and some graduate level statistics by request.
 Donald’s hobbies include online wiki editing, computer programming, and book collecting.
 His interests center mostly around academic subjects — especially science of all kinds, computers and technology, history, philosophy, religion, and languages.

 Matt Hubley has been involved in tutoring and instruction for over 20 years.
 Focusing on math, science, and standardized tests, Matt found particular success with junior high and high school students, even helping one student achieve a perfect score on the SAT Math.
 His college experience culminated in a BS in Biochemistry with a strong concentration of coursework in mathematics.
 His coursework has prepared him to tutor topics ranging in math ranging from foundation/basic math to advanced calculus, and all levels of chemistry and biology.
 His goals are to help students maximize their abilities in science and math while preparing for a career in healthcare.